 Food and drink

 The bar is open in the lobby one hour before each performance.
-Please check out our Toasts of the Town page for a list of our wine, beer and refreshment partners.
-We feature a different winery (or wineries) at every show and we serve 7 Sisters Brewing beer on tap.
 Our coffee is generously provided by Coastal Peaks Coffee.
 For “before the theatre” options for lunch, dinner or cocktails, check out our Restaurant Guide.
-When the show starts, you are welcome to bring your drinks into the theatre with you.
-Please do not bring food into the theatre.
-We appreciate your help in keeping our theatre clean.
+At this time, beverages and food are not allowed in the theatre.

 The House Manager reserves the right to ask any disruptive audience member to leave.